 Recording and Mix Engineer

 Following his graduation in 2017, Ashyar Balsara secured a job at Island City Studios in Mumbai as a Recording & Mixing Engineer.
-Joining the team at Island City before the studio was functional meant Ashyar assisted with the final stages of construction as well as planning and setting up of all audio equipment.
+Joining the team at Island City before the studio was functional meant Ashyar assisted with the final stages of construction as well as planning and setting up all of the audio equipment.
 He also supported with training the assistant engineers, which he says was a great learning experience.

-Now, his primary responsibility is recording and mixing, and he’s worked on many projects including mixing Netflix True Crime documentaries such as ‘Indian Predator’, wildlife documentaries, radio plays for BBC Radio 4 such as ‘The Jungle Book’, recording with independent artists, on big commercial Bollywood projects, movie background scores, podcasts and audiobooks.
+Now, his primary responsibility is recording and mixing, and he’s worked on many projects including mixing Netflix True Crime documentaries such as ‘Indian Predator’, wildlife documentaries, radio plays for BBC Radio 4 such as ‘The Jungle Book’, recording with independent artists on acclaimed, commercial Bollywood projects, movie background scores, podcasts and audiobooks.
 A highlight for Ashyar is the vast variety of work he gets to be involved with and he hopes going forward he will be able to continue helping facilitate a great studio experience to all his clients/ artists.
 He also aims to be continuously working to improve his studios’ systems and processes, a number of which have been adapted from the way the Custom 75 studio at the Institute is operated.

-Since completing our Advanced Diploma in Music Production and Sound Engineering in 2017, Richard Bradshaw has spent two years working as an Audio Producer at Royal National Institute for Blind People.
-The job entails recording audiobooks, magazines and podcasts for both commercial clients and for the RNIB itself.
-This has enabled him to continue developing skills in areas such as voice EQ, compression, editing, post-production and mastering.
-A career highlight for Richard was recording Danni Dyer’s autobiography narrated by herself, however, he says every day brings something new to learn.
+Since completing our Advanced Diploma in Music Production and Sound Engineering in 2017, Richard Bradshaw spent two years working as an Audio Producer at the Royal National Institute of Blind People.
+The job entailed recording audiobooks, magazines and podcasts for both commercial clients and for the RNIB itself.
+Since 2021 he has been the Senior Audio Producer at RNIB, and as part of the management team manages a team of 7 audio producer and the London based RNIB studios.
 Outside of his day job Richard Bradshaw has been working on many projects such as developing a fully mobile 32 channel UAD/ Pro Tools rig which he has been taking out to record bands in situ as well as working on various solo projects.
 This definitely keeps him busy and he says the experience and learning he gained on our music production course has been invaluable in his career since leaving.